Remote Office Pairing for Engagement

 During the lockdown, it has been encouraging to read and hear about the renewed importance of looking after each other.
 We see the need to become far more emotionally intelligent and to practice empathy far more.
 Like so many I have talked to, I really hope that this continues and develops within this “new normal”.

 This article came to exist because there has been ever-increasing chatter about remote working.
 I have been asked by many people “what are your thoughts on how best to approach this”?
 Or, “how do we ensure we don’t let remote workers become isolated”?

 My first health check is that for those organisations which decide to take Twitter’s lead, please let people choose (where possible) if they wish to become fully remote, semi-remote or remain in the workplace.
 I also appreciate some may have to adapt, but let’s ensure we have them covered.
 Leaders/managers need to consider that not everyone manages well at home.

 Be prepared and make sure that your planning includes people changing their minds as our brains are fickle!
-The brains criteria for making a decision is not fixed, it changes its criteria due to an accumulation of past experiences and particularly more recent ones (Eagleman, 2017).
+The brain's criteria for making a decision are not fixed, it changes its criteria due to an accumulation of past experiences and particularly more recent ones (Eagleman, 2017).

 In other words, if person “A” had a generally good time when the remote working was enforced on them but then they began to really miss that human interaction, their later experiences were not so great, they will probably say no to full-time or not at all.

 Person “B” may have had a tough time adapting but then managed to create great processes and routines and then latterly found it great; they will probably leap at it.
 Regardless, remember to expect minds to change.
 Requests for full-time remote working to become part-time and vice versa.